 Where Should I Plant a Stewartia?

-The amount of sun and shade your Japanese stewartia would like depends on where you live.
+The sun and shade your Japanese stewartia would like depends on where you live.
 If you are in one of the more excellent parts of the US, you will enjoy exposure to sunshine as much as possible.
 Should you live in a warmer climate, some afternoon shade – when the weather is at its hottest – will ensure your Japanese stewartia grows as well as it can and remains healthy.

 How Do I Care for a Stewartia?

 Caring for your Stewartia is not difficult and does not require any special skills that other garden plants do not.
-The plant is drought tolerant, so it will do fine for quite a long time without water, making it popular for the more arid areas of the USA.
-However, it would help if you occasionally watered for the healthiest tree to keep the soil moist enough for healthy growth.
+The plant is drought tolerant, so it will do fine for quite a long time without water, making it popular in the more arid areas of the USA.
+However, it would help if you occasionally watered the healthiest tree to keep the soil moist enough for healthy growth.

 Pruning a Japanese stewartia can also enhance its already attractive shape and keep it smaller than if you allow it to reach its full potential.
-This makes it a popular plant even in the smallest outdoor spaces where it can make a significant impact with its colorful fall displays and spring blooms.
-Note that the Japanese stewartia is disease-free and not known to suffer from any such blights that some other similar trees may introduce to the garden.
+This makes it a popular plant even in the smallest outdoor spaces, where it can make a significant impact with its colorful fall displays and spring blooms.
+Note that the Japanese stewartia is disease-free and not known to suffer from blights that some other similar trees may introduce to the garden.

 Can I Grow a Stewartia in a Pot?